ZarrarPalekar/EmployeeCRM/README.md

 ## Cloudinary

-I have used Cloudinary for image hosting
+I have used Cloudinary for image hosting using below secret keys

 - CLOUD_NAME
 - API_KEY